tmcarmichael/material-type-prediction-with-wifi-ble/README.md

-# Milestone 2 - Classifying materials using different protocols
+# Classifying materials with different wireless protocols
 <br>

-**NOTE: From Milad project review: Appended Confusion Matrix and added the code to the repo.
+**NOTE: Appended Confusion Matrix and added the code to the repo.
 Confusion Matrix can be found below, under the KMeans plots.** (11/29/18)
 <br>

 #### File Index: